demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk format -i Packs/myPack/Integrations/myIntegration/myIntegration.yml
     ```

-   This formats the file `Packs/myPack/Integrations/myIntegration/myIntegration.yml` in accordance with Cortex XSOAR standards.
+   This formats the file `Packs/myPack/Integrations/myIntegration/myIntegration.yml` in accordance with our standards.

 - Format a pack and update script and integration Docker images: